malariagen/mgenv/README.md

 Come back here to https://github.com/malariagen/binder and make a pull request.

-After the PR is created, Travis CI will automatically run to check that the modified environment can be created, and will generate new versions of the pinned environment files.
-If CI passes, go to the logs and find the contents of the new `environment-pinned-linux.yml` and `environment-pinned-osx.yml` files, and copy-paste them back into local files, then commit and push to update the PR.
+After the PR is created, GitHub actions will automatically run to check that the modified environment can be created, and will generate new versions of the pinned environment files.
+If CI passes, go to the actions, find and download the artifacts (which will contain new pinned environment files), then add them back in to your clone of the binder repo, and push to update the PR.

 ```
 git add environment-pinned-linux.yml environment-pinned-osx.yml